BornAsSlayer/My-Battery-Lives/README.md

 # My Battery Lives

-A Flutter app to make sure battery doesn't charge beyond a certain percentage of charge.
+A Flutter app to make sure the battery doesn't charge beyond a certain percentage of charge for android.

 ## Getting Started